Returning to class in

 five teenagers at his high school took their own lives in a single semester,

+Chad Hawthorne knew he had to do something.
 Two years ago, the National Alliance on Mental Illness Colorado Springs offered him — and a handful of other El Paso County students who’d been affected by tragedy — a way to help.

 In